HavidDulsman/Workout/README.md

 #### Sprint 1:
 The contents of the task backlog are designed based of the **User Stories**, which are themselves based of the requirements of the users.
 The tasks will make their way back and forth until they are completed.
 Bugs are also recorded and put in the 'Done' column once ammended.

-Some of the users stories have been tagged **Orange** to identify that they are additional user requirements that are not necessary to the minimum required product, and requests that may or may not be dealt with after all of the core tasks have been completed
+Some of the user stories have been tagged **orange** to identify that they are additional user requirements that are not necessary to the minimum required product, and requests that may or may not be dealt with after all of the core tasks have been completed

 ![Sprint 1](https://i.imgur.com/hmL0B6f.png)

 #### Sprint 2:
-The 2nd Sprint focuses heaviily on front end preparation as well as testing various parts of the backend, especially SQL and database related tasks.
-Moving forward, I opted to vigourly test an entire function during this stage, whilst also planning and developing another closelty associated with it.
+The 2nd Sprint focuses heavily on front end preparation as well as testing various parts of the backend, especially SQL and database related tasks.
+Moving forward, I opted to test an entire function during this stage, whilst also planning and developing another closely associated with it.
 ![Sprint 2](https://i.imgur.com/3LyXYcU.png)

 #### Sprint 3: